30th Annual Conference of the Chinese Economics Society Australia (CESA)

 Click here to download the conference flyer.

-At the recent 19th Party Congress in Beijing, Chinese President Xi Jinping made clear that he had no intention of letting China’s economic emergence stall now.
-While quantitative growth targets were downplayed compared with in the past, Xi’s ‘New Era’ sees China smashing through the “middle income trap”.
+At the recent 19th Party Congress in Beijing, Chinese President Xi Jinping reiterated that he had no intention of letting China’s economic emergence stall now.
+While quantitative growth targets were downplayed compared with the past, Xi’s ‘New Era’ sees China smashing through the 'middle income trap'.
 There is now an obsessive focus on innovation and industrial upgrading in domestic economic policy.
-And China’s economic diplomacy has also ramped up, as demonstrated by the establishment of the Asia Infrastructure Investment Bank in 2015, and potentially far more significantly, the unfolding Belt and Road Initiative.
-A richer China has the potential to increase its demand for overseas goods and services, supply more capital to developing countries that are desperately in need of it, as well as provide greater global public goods.
+China’s economic diplomacy has also ramped up, as demonstrated by the establishment of the Asian Infrastructure Investment Bank in 2015, and potentially far more significantly, the unfolding Belt and Road Initiative.

-At the same time, none of this is guaranteed.
-There is the challenge of rising debt levels.
-China’s economy under Xi also appears to have re-emphasised the role of the state and many economists wonder whether this is consistent with the ongoing improvements in productivity that will be needed if living standards are to continue to rise.
-Across the Pacific, China’s economy faces a threat not simply from President Trump’s “America first” mantra.
-The willingness of the United States to take a harder line on China’s economic policies, such as its relative lack of openness to foreign investment and the fairness of the playing field on which its firms compete, now appears to have bipartisan political support.
-And while the Belt and Road might generally be welcomed overseas as a concept, the challenges of rolling it out in way that is transparent, with high governance standards, and that generates strong local development outcomes are immense.
+At the same time, China’s economic success is not guaranteed.
+There is the threat posed by high debt levels.
+Under President Xi China also appears to have re-emphasised the role of the state and many economists wonder whether this is consistent with the ongoing improvements in productivity that will be needed if living standards are to continue to rise.
+Across the Pacific, the United States looks set to take a harder line on China’s economic policies, such as its relative lack of openness to foreign investment and the fairness of the playing field on which its firms compete.
+And while the Belt and Road might generally be welcomed overseas as a concept, there are challenges in delivering projects that bring real development benefits for participating countries.

 The Conference was sponsored by the Bank of China.